Course Descriptons By Program

 ITE366 - CAM I (Computer-Aided Manufacturing-Mastercam)

-An introductory course in computer-aided manufacturing using Mastercam software, this upper-level CNC programming course relates to manual programming techniques developed in Numerical Control Programming I. This course requires the use of a graphics-based language (Mastercam) to create basic geometric elements.
-Geometric elements are used to create tool-cutter paths necessary to establish machining coordinates for both CNC machining (mill) and turning (lathe) centers.
-Two lecture-hours and three laboratory-hours per week.
-Prerequisites: ITE 165 and ITE 236.
-(3 crs.)
+An introductory course in Computer Assisted Manufacturing using Mastercam software.
+It is an upper level CNC programming course as it relates to manual programming techniques developed in Numerical Control Programming I. This course requires the use of a graphics based language (Mastercam) to create basic geometric elements.
+Geometric elements are used to create tool/cutter paths necessary to establish machining coordinates for both CNC machining (mill) and turning (lathe) centers.
+Class meets five hours per week, 2 hour lecture 3 hour lab.

 ITE375 - Principles of Production